 2. Allow students to choose their own calming strategies.

 Some students may prefer to breathe deeply, while others may find it helpful to draw or do a puzzle.
-Whilst all students will benefit from breathing strategies, different breathing strategies will work better for different students.
+Different activities will work better for some students than others.
+Whilst all students will benefit from breathing strategies and taking deep breaths, different breathing strategies will work better for different students.

 Modelling calming and breathing techniques for your students can be a great way to show them how it's done.
 It also helps children to see that adults require these strategies just as much as they do!
 We are teaching our children life-long social emotional skills which will equip them with handling all that life throws at them.

 It takes time to learn how to effectively use mindfulness, so don't get discouraged if it doesn't seem to be working right away.
 Stick with it and encourage your students to do the same.

 When it comes to mindfulness in the classroom, one of the best ways to get started is by incorporating some simple breathing exercises.
 A mindful breathing exercise can be as simple as having students close their eyes and focus on their breath for a few minutes each day - whenever you have a moment of free time.
 You can also have them try this exercise while they are working on different learning tasks.

 Here are just some examples of breathing strategies that you could use with your students.
 Try picking a different fun breathing exercise to try each day!